by Ravindra Warang

 Nutraceuticals vs Pharmaceuticals: Understanding the Divide and the Emerging Synergy

 When 48-year-old Neeta was diagnosed with early-stage hypertension, her doctor didn’t just hand her a prescription for beta-blockers.
-Alongside the medicine, she received a recommendation: take CoQ10 and magnesium supplements.
+Alongside the medicine, she received a recommendation: take CoQ10 and magnesium supplements as part of her nutrition support in treatment.
 Curious, Neeta asked, “Is this also medicine?”

 What Are Nutraceuticals?

 Nutraceuticals are products derived from food sources that offer health benefits beyond basic nutrition.
-They support wellness, improve physiological functions, and may even help prevent chronic diseases.
+The nutraceuticals definition encompasses a wide range of items that support wellness, improve physiological functions, and may even help prevent chronic diseases.

 Common Categories

-• Medicinal Foods: Used under medical supervision for conditions like diabetes
+• Medicinal Foods: Used under medical supervision for specific conditions like diabetes, these foods are designed to treat or manage health issues while providing essential nutrients.

 What Are Pharmaceuticals?

 Pharmaceuticals are drugs developed to diagnose, treat, cure, or prevent diseases.
-These are chemically synthesized or biologically derived compounds that undergo rigorous clinical trials and regulatory approval.
+They are essential components of modern healthcare.
+These compounds can be either chemically synthesized or biologically derived.
+Before they can be sold to the public, they must go through strict clinical trials and obtain regulatory approval.

 Types of Pharmaceuticals

-• Over-the-Counter (OTC) Drugs: Paracetamol, antacids, cough syrups
+• Over-the-Counter (OTC) Drugs: Common examples are paracetamol, antacids, and cough syrups that can be purchased without a prescription.

 Key Differences Between Nutraceuticals and Pharmaceuticals